Human Relations Commission (HRC)

 - Meeting Schedule.
 The Commission holds regular monthly meetings on the 2nd Wednesday of the month at 5:30 p.m. in the Urbana City Council Chambers.
 Special meetings may be held as deemed necessary.
 Commission meetings are open to the public in accordance with the Illinois Open Meetings Act and public participation is welcome.

 - Agendas and Minutes.
-To view prior meetings as well as their agendas and minutes, please visit Archive Agendas and Minutes.
+To view prior meetings as well as their agendas and minutes, please visit Archive of Agendas and Minutes.

 Explore the HRC